Pope Francis announced fathers in the Vatican will get three days of paternity leave with full pay.

 Pope Francis revamped Vatican’s family leave policy on March 1.
-News dads in Vatican will get three days of paternity leave with full pay.
+News dads in the Vatican will get three days of paternity leave with full pay.

-If a large part of Vatican citizens are cardinals or priests who cannot have children because of their religious vows, lay people also live in or work for the smallest state in the world.
+If a large part of Vatican citizens is cardinals or priests who cannot have children because of their religious vows, lay people also live in or work for the smallest state in the world.

 Swiss guards, for instance, who act as Vatican’s military and protect the Pope, are the few residents who may have children.

 As of 2018, there were 618 citizens of the city-state in the center of Rome, including diplomatic personnel, with only half of them living inside the walls of the city.
-In total, Vatican had 453 residents, including both citizens and non-citizens, according to the latest official data.
+In total, the Vatican had 453 residents, including both citizens and non-citizens, according to the latest official data.

-And every year, the average birth is approximately of 1 baby, whose father is among the 104 members of the Swiss Guards.
-But no baby is born in Vatican as there is no maternity ward.
+And every year, the average birth is approximately 1 baby, whose father is among the 104 members of the Swiss Guards.
+But no baby is born in the Vatican as there is no maternity ward.

-The city-state however also employs hundreds more people who work in the Holy See bureaucracy, at the Vatican Museums and tend to the city state.
+The city-state however also employs hundreds more people who work in the Holy See bureaucracy, at the Vatican Museums and tend to the city-state.

 The new law that sets out a three-day leave at full pay for fathers nevertheless seems a very small benefit which sparked mockery on social media.
-Paternity leaves are often considered to help a more balanced care of children between parents, hence fostering gender equality.
+Paternity leaves are often considered to help more balanced care of children between parents, hence fostering gender equality.

 Ironically, Pope Francis has urged couples to have more children, rather than pets, and called for family-friendly government policies.